TheRealQi/OS-Project/README.md

 ## Task 1: Initial Utilities:
 **In the first task we were asked to make 4 different C tools:**
-1. wcat
+1. Wcat
-2. wgrep
+2. Wgrep
-3.	wzip
+3. Wzip
-4.	wunzip
+4. Wunzip

 To accomplish these tools, we made use of some c functions that handles files operations:
  - **fopen/fclose:** These 2 functions are used to open/close files through a file pointer.
  - **getline:** Similar to fgets, which is used to read an entire line from a file, every time its invoked it reads the next line.
- -- **Note:** We opted to use getline instead of fgets to dynamically allocate the line buffer according to the length of each line in a file.
+ 	- **Note:** We opted to use getline instead of fgets to dynamically allocate the line buffer according to the length of each line in a file.
  - **getc:** Reads a character from a file, every time its invoked it reads the next character.
  - **fwrite:** Used to write into a file.
  - **fread:** Used to read raw data from a file.